CtrlAltVerse/alpine/package/README.md

 # CAV Alpine Plugin

-A lightweight plugin (~8KB) with features to speed up the development of reactive websites, such as `$rest` and `$do`, slightly inspired by HTMX and jQuery.
+A lightweight plugin (~8KB) for Alpine.js v3 with features to speed up the development of reactive websites, such as `$rest` and `$do`, slightly inspired by HTMX and jQuery.

 ## Installation